ykoblick/Shabbat-Faq/faq.md

   * You can contribute on a one-time or ongoing basis.
 Shabbat.com is a registered 501c3 non profit Corporation.
 All donations are therefore tax deductible.
     Navigate to our <a href='https://www.shabbat.com/donate'>donate page</a>.

+6. Can Shabbat.com find me a place for Shabbat?

+   * Shabbat.com doesn't actively find and locate hosting possibilities.
+The site serves as a platform enabling guests and hosts to connect.
+You must be a member of Shabbat.com to locate hosts and request Shabbat placement.
+Navigate to Shabbat.com and click on ‘Join Now’ in the top right corner or    center of the screen.
+Once you are a member – you can search by different location parameters (such as city, zip code, proximity, etc) and see Hosts that you can view their profiles.
+On profile pages is a ‘Host Me’ button that allows you to initiate a Host request.
+     Alternatively, you can download our app in the apple app store or google play.
+Follow the registration prompts on the screen and search for hosts in the top search bar located on every view in the app.
+You can tap the menu icon (in search screen) and activate Gps device based proximity searches and more.

 ### Privacy: